ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 * It is a really good idea for all the machines in the ICP cluster to have access to the public Internet.
 The public Docker yum repository makes it convenient to install the latest version of Docker CE.
 Docker Hub is convenient for access to commonly available Docker images.

+* The details of an "air-gap" install are not covered completely in this document.
+Needless to say, doing an air-gap installation is more challenging due to the inconvenience of pulling together all of the RPMs and other artifacts needed to do an installation.

-## The ICP installation in a nutshell:
+## The simple, "sandbox" ICP installation in a nutshell:
+See the ICP Knowledge Center section, [Installing an IBM Cloud Private Enterprise environment](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_app_mod.html)

 1. Customize RHEL for Docker and ICP.
 2. Install Docker on the boot-master.
 3. Set up RSA based ssh login from the Boot-Master to all nodes in the cluster.
 4. Run the ICP inception installer on the boot-master.

+## A production ICP installation in a nutshell:
+See the ICP Knowledge Center section, [Installing an IBM Cloud Private Enterprise HA environment](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_app_mod_HA.html)

+1. Customize RHEL for Docker and ICP.
+2. Install Docker on the boot-master.
+3. Set up RSA based ssh login from the Boot-Master to all nodes in the cluster.
+4. Run the ICP inception installer on the boot-master.
+5. Install GlusterFS server on the GlusterFS nodes.
+6. Install GlusterFS client on all ICP cluster members.
+7. Install Heketi for storeage administration.
+8. Configure the shared Docker repository and audit log for the master nodes.
+9. Configure LDAP registry from authentication and role based access control.

-Some other steps may need to be taken depending on specific circumstances and requirements:
+## Some other steps may need to be taken depending on specific circumstances and requirements:
 * Configure access to RHEL yum repositories.
 * Configure `/etc/hosts` files on all cluster members if DNS is not available to resolve host names and IP addresses.
 * Update RHEL to the latest patch level.